pkulchenko/lua-array/README.md

-This is a experimental patch/hack that adds "first class citizen" support for arrays to Lua 5.4-work1.
+This is a experimental patch/hack that adds first class support for arrays to Lua 5.4-work1.
 The goal of the patch is to not be a production ready solution -- there are surely several bugs with the implementation.
 For example, the Lua C API and metatables have not been tested at all.
 It should be merely treated as a proof of concept that could be used to evaluate the general feasibility of arrays in Lua.

 Arrays are implemented as a subtype of tables.
 In fact, the implementation reuses the table data structures inside Lua VM.
 Internally an array is a table with only integer keys starting at index 1 and all key-values are stored in the array part of the table data structure.